WHAT MAKES US DIFFERENT

 An osteopathic physician named Lawrence Jones developed Strain and Counterstrain, originally called “positional release technique”, in 1955.
 He was one of the co-founders of the Jones Institute in 1988 along with physical therapist Randall Kusunose.
 The Jones Institute offers post-graduate Counterstrain seminars for health care professionals throughout the United States and internationally.
 Additionally, the technique has evolved into what is now called Fascial Counterstrain under the direction of Brian Tuckey, PT, OCS, JSCCI and Timothy Hodges, LMT, JSCCI, CACI.
 The Jones Institute and the Counterstrain Academy are the only two organizations that provide instructors who are certified and authorized to teach the Counterstrain technique developed by Dr. Jones and his successors.
-Currently, Joe Switzenberg is the only physical therapist who holds a certification in Counterstrain in the State of Texas, and one of less than 100 in the world.
 In observing a Counterstrain practitioner you will immediately be impressed with how gentle and non-traumatic this technique is for treating the painful patient.
 A clinician is quickly able to assess the entire body for areas of pain and dysfunction, and within minutes can usually produce lasting relief.

 How does it work?

-Counterstrain is a manual therapy technique, meaning the clinician uses only their hands.
-Counterstrain gently unwinds the protective splinting of all tissues in the body, acknowledging the body’s innate intelligence to maintain function in response to trauma, whether physical, emotional or spiritual.
+Counterstrain is a manual therapy technique, meaning the clinician uses only their hands to manipulate fascia based on the identification of system-specific tender points.
+This anatomy-based technique provides a multi-system approach that goes beyond the standard treatments focused around muscle weakness.
+It is a treatment that identifies and removes trapped inflammation from all tissues in the body.
+The technique uses specific tender points to identify the location of inflammation, which may impact any tissue in the body including muscles, ligaments, nerves, organs or blood vessels and bones.
 This technique is subtle, incredibly specific, painless, and provides a powerful sense of release, which restores movement, function, and whole-person health.
 Counterstrain is more than symptom-relief.
 It treats the root cause of pain and disease, whether acute or chronic, and is limitless in its potential to heal.